-If the spare tire provided in your vehicle is a temporary spare tire, carefully read "Temporary spare tire" @9-2 and strictly follow the instructions.
+If the spare tire provided in your vehicle is a temporary spare tire, carefully read "Temporary spare tire" \$\sigma 9-2 and strictly follow the instructions.

-1) Notch

-2) Valve hole
+- 1) Notch - 2) Valve hole

-7. If your vehicle has wheel covers, insert a wheel cover remover into the notch on the opposite side of the valve hole and pry the wheel cover to remove it.
+7. If your vehicle has wheel covers, insert a flat-head screwdriver into the notch on the opposite side of the valve hole and pry the wheel cover to remove it.